 “Information tracked by the League is a violation of privacy.”

 This is false, as the Terms of Service only guarantee privacy with respect to your personal identity, not what your avatar is observed by others to be doing or saying.
-Second Life is a commercial venue, and you have the same right to privacy you would have attending a concert or visiting a museum.
-While it’s true that the League researched certain individuals, these individuals were already doing far worse to others, including filing false police reports resulting in SWAT team attacks on people’s real life homes and hunting down people and appearing on their doorsteps in real life, some of whom were in the League itself.
+Second Life is a commercial public venue, and you have the same right to privacy you would have attending a concert or visiting a museum.
+While it’s true that the League researched certain individuals, these individuals were already doing far worse to others, including filing false police reports resulting in SWAT team attacks on people’s real life homes and hunting down people and appearing on their doorsteps in real life, some resulting victims being in the League itself.
 Real life law enforcement authorities request all possible information related to these events for their investigations.
 Had these individuals not been engaged in these activities, there would have been no requests from authorities in real life to provide whatever information we could, and no incentive for gathering it.

 “The Justice League exposed the personal information of innocents to public display.”